Interpretable RNA Foundation Model from Unannotated Data for Highly Accurate RNA Structure and Function Predictions: Abstract

 \section{Abstract}

 Non-coding RNA structure and function are essential to understanding various biological processes, such as cell signaling, gene expression, and post-transcriptional regulations.
 These are all among the core problems in the RNA field.
 With the rapid growth of sequencing technology, we have accumulated a massive amount of unannotated RNA sequences.
 On the other hand, expensive experimental observatory results in only limited numbers of annotated data and 3D structures.
-Hence, it is still challenging to design supervised computational methods for predicting their structures and functions.
-Lack of annotated data and systematic study causes inferior performance.
+Hence, it is still challenging to design computational methods for predicting their structures and functions.
+The lack of annotated data and systematic study causes inferior performance.
 To resolve the issue, we propose a novel RNA foundation model (RNA-FM) to take advantage of all the 23 million non-coding RNA sequences through self-supervised learning.
 Within this approach, we discover that the pre-trained RNA-FM could infer sequential and evolutionary information of non-coding RNAs without using any labels.
-Furthermore, we demonstrate RNA-FM's effectiveness by applying it to the downstream secondary/3D structure prediction, protein-RNA binding preference modeling, and 5' UTR-based mean ribosome loading prediction.
-The comprehensive experiments show that the proposed method improves the RNA structural and functional modeling results significantly and consistently.
-Despite only trained with unlabelled data, RNA-FM can serve as the foundational model for the field.
+Furthermore, we demonstrate RNA-FM's effectiveness by applying it to the downstream secondary/3D structure prediction, SARS-CoV-2 genome structure and evolution prediction, protein-RNA binding preference modeling, and gene expression regulation modeling.
+The comprehensive experiments show that the proposed method improves the RNA structural and functional modelling results significantly and consistently.
+Despite only being trained with unlabelled data, RNA-FM can serve as the foundational model for the field.